mkennedy85/pulumi-tutorials/lab22-docker-ngnix/README.md

-# Creating nginx web server using Docker Resource Provider.
+# Creating nginx web server using Docker Resource Provider at port 55000

-Link for tf2pulumi conversion tool https://www.pulumi.com/tf2pulumi/

 ## Deploying and running the program

-Note: some values in this example will be different from run to run.
-These values are indicated with `***`.

 ## Prerequisites
 ```